 However, you must keep two main points in mind while applying this method.
 First, prefer the best quality of the topsoil for your potted plants and, second, always handle the plants gently while taking them out from the pots so as to avoid damaging their roots.
 Otherwise, you will be very likely to kill your plants altogether.

-2. Refill your pots with utmost care
+2. Refill your Pots with Utmost Care

-The second productive solution to the problem of soil mites is to re-fill your pots after you have emptied them of the soil.
+The second productive solution to the problem of soil mites is to refill your pots after you have emptied them of the soil.
 Here, you may also use the old soil if you have sifted it through to check and take out any food for the mite.
 It will make the soil free of all the larvae attached to the plants as well.
 However, sterile soil is better if it is available at the moment.
 You must also remove all the dead leaves on the plants before you refill the pots.
-This is because all the dead leaves soon fall off the plants and make for a new habitat for the soil mites.
+This is because all the dead leaves soon fall off the plants and make for a new habitat for the soil bugs.

 3. Spray the Soil and the Base of Plants

-Spraying the soil as well as the plants will ensure that both are now free of soil mites of any kind.
+Spraying the soil as well as the plants will ensure that both are now free of insects of any kind.
 It will further restrict their coming back to the soil and ensure that it is no more conducive for the mites.
 Here, you have two options for the purpose.
 You may either use counter products or insecticides with pyrethrins or you may make some DIY organic sprays at home and use them for the best results.
 The following are a few easily made organic solutions you may use as sprays.

 Cinnamon Solution